GiladMRI/MLN/README.md

 Training can be done by calling ''

-Running on a series of files, given in the format Path/Prefix_XX.mat, can be done my setting the following parameters in params.txt:
+Running a trained network on a series of .mat files, given in the format Path/Prefix_XX.mat, can be done my setting the following parameters in params.txt:
-LoadAndRunOnData,LoadAndRunOnData_checkpointP,LoadAndRunOnData_Prefix
+LoadAndRunOnData=1,LoadAndRunOnData_checkpointP,LoadAndRunOnData_Prefix
 LoadAndRunOnData_OutP